 - Allocate fun spending in your budget.

 One of the best ways to avoid impulse buying is to practice delayed gratification.
 Say you want to purchase a new smartphone.
 Think about this purchase for a month.
-You would have a solid decision if you still want to go for it.
+You will have a solid decision if you still want to go for it.
 You have some extra cash to save if you decide not to buy.

-Also, try to buy something with cash.
+Also, try to buy things with cash.
 If you don’t have the cash for it, don’t buy it.
 Using the cash envelope system might help you with this.
 Set a budget for every expense category.

 You can set the date of the transfer too.
 For instance, if you have a full-time job where you get paid monthly, you can have the savings transferred on your payday.
 You won’t have to withdraw the money and save it to another account.

 I invested in a few resources to learn how to make money with a blog.
 Fortunately, those investments paid off after a while.
-Then, I also invested in courses to learn how to sell on Amazon or how to become a virtual assistant.
+Then, I also invested in courses to learn how to sell on Amazon and how to become a virtual assistant.